 An Approved Enterprise may elect to forego any entitlement to the cash grants otherwise available under the Investment Law and, instead, participate in an alternative benefits program.
 We have chosen to receive the benefits through the alternative benefits program.
 Under the alternative benefits program, a company's undistributed income derived from an Approved Enterprise will be exempt from corporate tax for a period of between two and ten years from the first year of taxable income, depending on the geographic location within Israel of the Approved Enterprise, and a reduced corporate tax rate of between 10% to 25% for the remainder of the benefits period, depending on the level of foreign investment in the company in each year, as detailed below.
 The benefits commence on the date in which that taxable income is first earned.
-The benefits period under Approved Enterprise status is limited to 12 years from the year in which the production commenced (as determined by the Investment Center), or 14 years from the year of receipt of the approval as an Approved Enterprise, whichever ends earlier.
-If a company has more than one Approved Enterprise program or if only a portion of its capital investments are approved, its effective tax rate is the result of a weighted combination of the applicable rates.
+The benefits period under Approved Enterprise status is limited to 12 years from the year in which the production commenced (as determined by the Investment Center), or 14 years from the year of freceipt of the approved Enterprise, whichever ends earlier.
+If a company has more than one Approved Enterprise program on if only a portion of its capital investments are approved, its effective tax rate is the result of a weighted combination of the applicable rates.
 The tax benefits available under any certificate of approval relate only to taxable income attributable to the specific program and are contingent upon meeting the criteria set out in the certificate of approval.
-Income derived from activity that is not integral to the activity of the Approved Enterprise will not enjoy tax benefits.
+Income derived from activity of the Approved Enterprise will not enjoy tax benefits.
 Our entitlement to the above benefits is subject to fulfillment of certain conditions, according to the law and related regulations.

 A company that has an Approved Enterprise program is eligible for further tax benefits if it qualifies as a Foreign Investors' Company, to which we refer as an FIC.
 An FIC eligible for benefits is essentially a company with a level of foreign investment, as defined in the Investment Law, of more than 25%.
 The level of foreign investment is measured as the percentage of rights in the company (in terms of shares, rights to profits, voting and appointment of directors), and of combined share and loan capital, that are owned, directly or indirectly, by persons who are not residents of Israel.
 The determination as to whether or not a company qualifies as a FIC is made on an annual basis according to the lowest level of foreign investment during the year.
-An FIC that has an Approved Enterprise program will be eligible for an extension of the period during which it is entitled to tax benefits under its Approved Enterprise status (so that the benefits period may be up to ten years) and for further tax benefits if the level of foreign investment exceeds 49%.
-If a company that has an Approved Enterprise program is a wholly owned subsidiary of another company, then the percentage of foreign investments is determined based on the percentage of foreign investment in the parent company.
+An FIC that has an Approved Enterprise program will be eligible for an extension of the period during which it is entitled to tax benefits under its Approved Enterprise program is a wholly owned subsidiary of another company, then the percentage of foreign investment in the parent company.